Tobacco use and food insecurity in New BrunswickSummary...

 Apart from the impact of smoking on food insecurity, this report also finds that individuals most likely to be food insecure are families with younger respondents, females, individuals with low levels of education, renters, urban dwellers, Aboriginals, and recent immigrants.

 The authors recommend a focus on implementing programs such as counselling, rather than higher taxation on cigarettes, as strategies to decrease tobacco use, as the latter could reduce the purchasing power of families’ incomes, including income available for food.

-Report - Tobacco Use and Food Insecurity in New Brunswick (2019) (Black and White)
+Report - Tobacco use and food insecurity in New Brunswick (2019) (Greyscale)